avnewman/rtergpy/rtergpy/README.md

 ----
 ## Setup
-Before running any code, go into `rtergpy/run.py` and change the default event and library locations that correspond to your install.
+Before running any code, copy `rtergpy.conf` into your base directory and make any changes to that version for code and event directory locations, as well as any other parameters that you want to change for your default runs.

+ `cp rtergpy.conf ~/`

+ > Note that program will check `/etc/`, then `~/`, finally the local run directory (`.`) for config files.

 ----
 ## Run
 Look in the `Examples` and `notebooks` for how to process.